-• Areas already attracting OMPs will continue to be the focus of pharma R&D, thus increasing the gap between disease areas with therapeutic options and those without
+• Areas already attracting OMPs will continue to be the focus of pharma R&D, thus increasing the gap between disease areas with therapeutic options and those without sorts, which leads to inequalities for patients (see forthcoming outputs of WP5).

-Following authorisation, multiple factors determine whether or not a marketed medicinal product is actually accessible (i.e. it can be accessed and reimbursed) to patients in each individual country.
-This results in a very heterogeneous picture of OMP access across Europe, a 'geographical lottery' of sorts, which leads to inequalities for patients.
 The cost of OMPs (though not always exceeding the average cost of medicines for non-rare indications) is often viewed as a barrier to access, and as national budgets are placed under increasing pressure, there is a concern that access will become more restricted.
 A similar heterogeneity can be observed concerning access to specialist rare disease care more broadly, encompassing issues such as existence of centres of expertise for particular conditions, access to integrated social and holistic care, access to medical devices, etc.)